 Your credit card terms require you to pay at least the minimum payment by the due date each month.
 This payment is the lowest amount you can pay on your credit card to avoid penalties.
-Minimum payments are typically calculated as percentage of your outstanding balance plus any fees that have been added to your balance.
+Minimum payments are typically calculated as a percentage of your outstanding balance plus any fees that have been added to your balance.
 That means the higher your credit card balance, the higher your minimum payment will be.

 Your credit card's minimum payment is printed on the front of your billing statement.
 Or, if you check your balance online, you'll see the minimum due when you log into your account.

 The minimum payment must be paid by the cutoff time on the payment due date.
 For most credit cards, the cutoff time for your minimum payment is 5 p.m.
 Some credit card issuers extend the cutoff time to later in the day.
 Check with your credit card issuer to find the exact cutoff time for your minimum payment.